 Over a month has passed since this year’s 9/9 Philanthropy Day, which generated a total of over 1.3 billion Yuan in donations.
-Although the occasion was a success, there were also unfortunately some reports by members of the public of fraudulent fundraising.
+Although the occasion was a success, there were also unfortunately some reports of fraudulent fundraising by members of the public.
 In response to these reports, on October 10 Tencent publicized the relevant statistics, confirming the existence of the problem.
 According to the statistics, there were 25,244 accounts that each donated more than 5 times within one minute, and the resulting 234,775 donations raised a total of over 7 million Yuan and generated 3.71 million Yuan of matching donations by Tencent.
 However, based on Tencent’s estimates, it normally takes …read more

 Third “9/9 Philanthropy Day” raises 1.3 billion